Wilbertz/Navigation/Report.md

   | Epsilon minimum                     | 0.1   |
   | Epsilon decay                       | 0.99  |

-#Results
+## Results

 The best performance was achieved by **Double DQN** where the reward of +13 was achieved in **377** episodes.
-It was a bit confusing to see that Dueling Double DQN wasn't the best one but I attribute it to the fact that I didn't do a hyperparameter search for the same and instead used the same hyperparameter setting.
 The plots of the rewards for the different variants of DQN is shown below:

 | Double DQN                                 | DQN                                | Dueling DQN                                         |